Ludwiggle/JWlS/README.md

 1. Copy the kernel folder `JWLS_kernel` into your python installation folder e.g. `~/miniconda3/lib/python3.7/site-packages/
 2. Run the installation script  `python install.py` (it's in the kernel folder)
-3. Check if `JWLS.sh` points the actual `wolframscript` executable.
+3. Verify that `wolframscript` is in the `PATH`.
+If not, you may need to add a line to the bottom of your `~/.profile` such as `PATH=/path/to/wolframscript:$PATH`

 ### Usage

-Copy `JWLS.sh` and `JWLS.wl` to the executables path e.g. `cp JWLS.sh JWLS.wl /usr/local/bin/` .
+Run `jupyter notebook`, click on the "New" button, and choose "JWLS".

-In order to use it on a cloud compute virtual machine, modify the `nbAddrF` function by adding `jupyter notebook --no-browser --port=7000` .
-Then `screen` a session, run `JWLS` and detach it.
-Go back to your local machine and   `ssh -N -f -L  localhost:6001:localhost:7000  <IP>"`.
+In order to use it on a cloud compute virtual machine, run `jupyter notebook --no-browser --port=7000` .
+Go back to your local machine and   `ssh -N -f -L  localhost:7000:localhost:7000  <IP>"`.
 For AWS instances also add the pem.
 For Google Cloud follow their instructions.

-### Possible issues and Troubleshooting

-On MacOs, if `sed` gives error substitute it with `gsed`; see this [discussion] If your system is generally slow and `JWLS.sh` opens more than one jupyter-notebook server, you might want to increase the `Pause` timing in the `nbAddrF` function which is reponsible for that.

 ### How it works